My Quiet Kitchen

 Refrigerate the decorated cake until ready to serve.
 Store leftovers in an airtight container in the refrigerator for up to 4 days.

-Due to the cream cheese in the frosting I don't recommend freezing this cake.
-However, unfrosted cake layers can be frozen for up to one month.
-Allow to thaw in the refrigerator overnight.
+Due to the moisture content of vegan cream cheese, I don't recommend freezing the frosted cake.
+Unfrosted cake layers can be frozen for up to 1 month.
+And if you use a regular vegan buttercream frosting, the decorated cake may be frozen.

 Estimated Nutrition (per serving)